In a perfect world, B2B marketing begins with picking the right clients to market to and serving them the right message, every single time.

 To ensure you keep customers at the center of your account-based marketing strategy, stick to the principles.
 Make your account-based marketing strategy center around tailoring the way you communicate with your target company.

 There are five primary stages to account-based marketing that work hand-in-hand with inbound marketing.
 Let’s walk through each and detail how you can conduct ABM in a human-friendly way.

 Account-based marketing begins with sales and marketing identifying and selecting relevant accounts.
 When beginning this selection process, data, such as company size, number of employees, location, and annual revenue, can give you an understanding of accounts you may want to target.

 Similar to inbound marketing, you can also use buyer personas to understand the day-to-day lives and challenges of your target buyers, then determine content and channels to approach them.

 In sales where ABM is typically used, buying decisions are generally made by numerous individuals within a company.
 ABM helps establish a relationship with each potential buyer and engages them in the purchase decision.

 At the expand stage, creating unique, company-specific content that interests each potential buyer within the organization is important.
 Whether your product is for marketers, operations leaders, or anyone else, ensuring that you identify and engage with everyone in the buying decision is crucial to winning a customer.

 Consider the challenges each of your stakeholders faces in order to create compelling content.
 For example, Finance may be concerned with pricing, while Operations might be focused on user access, ease of use, and security.
 With this context, you can create targeted content and interactions that match each individual's concerns and challenges.

 Next, you want to nurture bonds with a few stakeholders who can serve as advocates within the organization.
-The modern buyer is not looking for more information about products or services and can tune out information they don’t want to hear.
-So it’s up to both Marketing and Sales here to provide value -- and talk about the product when and where necessary.
+The modern buyer can tune out information they don’t want to hear.
+So it’s up to both marketing and sales here to provide value — and talk about the product when and where necessary.